There’s an old saying: If you don’t know where you’re going, any road will take you there.

 Know where you’re going with CMPAS

-Envisioning a joint power agency with a project-based focus, a group of independent-minded municipal electric utilities collaborated in 1987 to form Central Minnesota Municipal Power Agency (CMMPA).
-In choosing a project-oriented approach over a more traditional full-requirements model, members wanted to maintain their flexibility and autonomy as either a full or partial requirements member while benefitting from power supply opportunities offered to participants in a larger group.
+Envisioning a joint power agency with a project-oriented focus, a group of independent-minded public power utilities collaborated in 1987 to form Central Minnesota Municipal Power Agency (CMMPA).
+At the time, CMMPA was established for the sole purpose of negotiating and managing a single power supply contract with a neighboring investor-owned utility.
+Over the years, the members’ preference for a project-based agency approach has worked to their advantage by allowing them flexibility and autonomy as either a full or partial requirements member.

 A Minnesota group of independent-minded municipal utilities collaborate to form a joint action agency designated as the Central Minnesota Municipal Power Agency (CMMPA).

 CMMPA establishes bylaws and an agreement to negotiate power supply contracts as a project-based joint action agency as specified in Minnesota Statutes 453.53 and 453.54.

 CMMPA members jointly renegotiate power supply contract with NSP their local investor owned utility.

 |1998||A joint powers entity known as Utilities Plus is formed to provide management support and utility services to CMMPA.|